Overview

 Asynchronous Learning

-Through thoughtfully selected materials, we seek to add supplementary educational opportunities to augment our board preparatory curriculum.
-These learning materials may include podcasts, readings, question banks, online modules, etc. Most asynchronous learning is optional.
+Through program provided memberships including ACP and MKSAP, we seek to add supplementary educational opportunities to augment our board prep curriculum.
+These learning materials may include podcasts, readings, question banks, online modules, etc. as optional additional education resources.

 Simulation Curriculum